 Do you have a garden or access to one?

-Anything growing outside will benefit from the grounds.
-You don’t have to compost.
-Just spread ‘em around in your garden.
-If you don’t have a garden, start compiling them in a container to take out into the world and spread them around.
+All plant life can benefit from the used coffee grounds; you don’t have to compost.
+Just spread ‘em around in your garden to repel insects like ants and slugs and stimulate your plants.
+If you don’t have a garden, start compiling them in a container and give them to someone who does.
 If you have houseplants, you can put both coffee grounds and spent tea in them.
-Otherwise, toss them in the trash.

 Some plumbers say coffee grounds down the drain are OK if you run enough water to flush them completely out of the plumbing system.
 It takes a lot of water in most houses to rinse them that far.
 If you put them down the sink, you might want to set aside a couple of bucks every time, so you have money to pay the plumber to clear the drains when the time comes.
 Unless, of course, you’re using a LOT of water to rinse them down, in which case you’re wasting water.